-I've just completed a new chart on British Insects for the Field Studies Council, which is an introduction to all the orders of British insects.
-It will be the sixth chart I've done for the FSC.
+My latest chart for the Field Studies Council, is an introduction to all the orders of British insects.
+It is the sixth chart I've done for the FSC.
 The other titles are, Butterflies, which is the best selling of all their 74 charts, Day-flying Moths, House and Garden Spiders, Butterfly Caterpillars and Hawkmoths.

-Since 'The Butterflies of Britain and Ireland' was published last April, the butterfly portraits have been going fast and most of them have been sold.
-There are just 7 still availabe :- Portraits from The Butterflies of Britain and Ireland although I have just added one or two extra illustrations which weren't previously available.
-There are also additional sketches of European butterflies, as well as several other insects and other invertebrates, plus a few vertebrates.
+Since 'The Butterflies of Britain and Ireland' was published, the butterfly portraits have been going fast and most of them have been sold.
+There are just 5 still available :- Portraits from The Butterflies of Britain and Ireland There are also additional sketches of European butterflies, as well as several other insects and other invertebrates, plus a few vertebrates.

 In April 2011 I produced a set of 6 butterfly stamp designs for the Isle of Man Post Office.
 In 2012 I did another set on the Bees of the Isle of Man, which have been infused with the scent of honey!
 They were issued on 8th August 2012.
 Both sets can be seen here under 'Stamp Issues - IOM Butterfly Collection' and 'Future Issues - Bee Fauna of the Isle of Man' :- Isle of Man Post Office